 For those of you that joined us for the First Cell & Gene Therapy Symposium in London, November 2019, you

 will know we asked the delegates if the future of gene modification was viral or non-viral?
-94% of the delegates opted for Non-viral, so for this second virtual symposium we have decided to focus on just that.
+94% of the delegates opted for Non-viral, so for this first virtual symposium we have decided to focus on just that.

 We have created an exciting agenda with 5 keynote speakers and a Q&A

 Join us to find out from leading scientists how they are pushing the boundaries of Cell & Gene Therapy research.

 ||B-MoGen - Jeff Liter CEO